The City of Montreal Adopts a By-Law on Pre-Emptive Rights

 Third, the pre-emptive right creates delays and uncertainty in the real estate market – which could have a chilling effect on promotors.
 The City has 60 days to make its decision.
 This is quite long, considering the swift pace of real estate transactions.
 It would be commendable if the City could, upon request by the parties, inform them of its intent to exercise or not its pre-emptive right within a much shorter timeframe.

-If the City exercises its pre-emptive right, it will have to compensate the owner for reasonable expenses.
+If the City exercises its pre-emptive right, it will have to compensate the promotor for reasonable expenses.
 This marks an improvement upon the pre-emptive rights established by the Cultural Heritage Law and the Act respecting the Société d’habitation du Québec.
 Neither the by-law nor the Charter of Ville de Montréal specify what will be compensated.
 We can expect the indemnification to cover costs related to the professional services used to prepare the offer.
 However, it is unlikely that it will compensate the promotor for the time and energy it spent setting up its project.

 Ultimately, it will be up to the City to use its pre-emptive right so as to find a middle ground between public and private planning purposes, such as, on the one hand, social diversity, environment, mobility or access to services and, on the other hand, title value and liquidity and administrative delays and hurdles.